dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 You can close your router's configuration page now.

 ## Initial Setup of Home Assistant
-Once I go to that address, I am greeted with:
+Once I go to http://homeassistant.local:8123/, I am greeted with:

 ![Get Started](Images/Pic2.PNG)